 3. Executive desk

-Often what is pictured when considering a traditional desks, the executive desk can encompass anything from a single rectangular desk to an entire office suite, as pictured here.
+Often what is pictured when considering a traditional desks, the executive desk can encompass a wide variety of styles and shapes including:

 4. Credenza desk